ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 ### 2.6 Learn the basic method to optimize the performance and memory footprint

 The design consideration of optimizing performance and memory footprint deserves a dedicated document or maybe more.
-We can only cover some preliminary tips for optimisation:
+We can only cover some preliminary tips here:

 - **For the Arm Compiler 6**